benchristel/process-to-processes/src/intro/index.md

 Unfortunately, the wake-up call came too late.
 Our contract with the German client ended on (understandably) lukewarm terms.
 We failed to close the next and only lead in our pipeline, and a few months later our office was disbanded.
 (Amazingly—and I don't know if this was charity or business savviness—no one got laid off.
 We all had the opportunity to move to other, internal projects within the parent company.)
 -->

-I am an optimist.
 I believe that we all, deep down, want to do our best work.
 We all want our work to create joy and not create suffering.
 The problems in our industry are due to lack of skill, not lack of will—which I think is an optimistic take, because skills can be learned.

 ## Software Development Skills